AdobeDocs/experience-manager-cloud-service.en/help/security/cdn-and-waf-rules.md

 Here's a high-level recommended end-to-end process for coming up with the right traffic filter rules:

-1. Configure a non-production and production configuration pipeline, as described in the Setup section.
+1. Configure a non-production and production configuration pipeline, as described in the [Setup](#setup) section.
 1. Customers who have licensed the subcategory of WAF traffic filter rules should enable them in Cloud Manager.
 1. Read and try out the tutorial to concretely understand how to use traffic filter rules, including WAF rules if they've been licensed.
-The tutorial walks you through deploying rules to a dev environment, simulating malicious traffic, downloading the CDN logs and analyzing them in dashboard tooling.
+The tutorial walks you through deploying rules to a dev environment, simulating malicious traffic, downloading the [CDN logs](#cdn-logs), and analyzing them in [dashboard tooling](#dashboard-tooling).
 1. Copy the recommended initial rules to cdn.yaml and deploy the configuration to production in log mode.
-1. After collecting some traffic, analyze the results using dashboard tooling to see if there were any matches.
+1. After collecting some traffic, analyze the results using [dashboard tooling](#dashboard-tooling) to see if there were any matches.
 Look for false positives, and make any necessary adjustments, ultimately enabling the default rules in block mode.
 1. Add custom rules based on analysis of the CDN logs, first testing with simulated traffic on dev environments, before deploying to stage and production in log mode, then block mode.
 1. Monitor traffic on an ongoing basis, making changes to the rules as the threat landscape evolves.